PubInv/freespireco/README.md

 respiration ecosystem.
 [Public Invention](https://www.pubinv.org/) asks that you support our project to create such a system, to be called The Freespireco Project.

-By “complete ... respiration system”, we mean all of the composable components needed to medically and therapeutically assist people having trouble breathing for whatever reason.
+By “complete ... respiration system," we mean all of the composable components needed to medically and therapeutically assist people having trouble breathing for whatever reason.
 By “free-libre open-source,” we mean that ordinary people with ordinary skills